s1na/light-sync-endpoints/CONTRIBUTING.md

   endpoint: str()
   # list display name for this endpoint
   name: str()
-  # if this endpoint provides entire finalized states
-  state: bool()
-  # if this endpoint provides an easy way for verifying the state downloaded from a different state provider
-  verification: bool()
   # list of contacts
   contacts: list(include('contact'), min=0, max=5, required=False)
   # list of notes